Clinical Research Award

 Applicants must be independent investigators.
 Fellows may submit applications; however, funding will be considered only if they will hold a faculty-level appointment at the time of the award.
 Industry-sponsored research projects are not eligible for this award.

-For specific questions regarding your proposal and the CF Foundation's research priorities, please contact the Program Officer, Dara Riva, at driva@cff.org.
+It is recommended that applicants speak with program staff prior to submission of a letter of intent to ensure the project design is in line with the goals of this RFA.
+For specific questions regarding your project and the CF Foundation's research priorities, please contact the Program Officer, Dara Riva, at driva@cff.org.

 Policies and Guidelines

-Please review the Spring 2025 Policies and Guidelines for complete submission information.
+Please review the Fall 2026 Policies and Guidelines for complete submission information.

 Deadlines